tanujbhatia24/TravelMemory/README.md

    git clone https://github.com/UnpredictablePrashant/TravelMemory
    ```
-4. Create .env file and install the dependencies of the application.
+4. Navigate to backend folder and create .env file and install the dependencies of the application.
    ```bash
    # Go to backend directory
    cd TravelMemory/backend